Serbia national football team: 2022 World Cup

 Serbia was drawn in Group A in qualification for the 2022 FIFA World Cup with Portugal, Republic of Ireland, Luxembourg and Azerbaijan.

-After a penalty shootout loss against Scotland in the Euro 2020 qualifying play offs, Ljubiša Tumbaković was sacked and replaced with Dragan Stojković.
+After a penalty shootout loss against Scotland in the Euro 2020 qualifying playoffs, Ljubiša Tumbaković was sacked and replaced with Dragan Stojković.

 Serbia started qualification with a 3–2 win against the Republic of Ireland in Belgrade in March 2021.
 After a 2–2 draw against Portugal, Serbia won against Azerbaijan in Baku 2–1.
 Mixed results meant Serbia needed a victory against Portugal to qualify directly from the group.
 On 14 November 2021, Serbia faced Portugal at the Estádio da Luz, and trailed by a goal.
 However, an equaliser by Dušan Tadić and a decisive goal from Aleksandar Mitrović in the final minutes of the second half meant Serbia automatically booked a ticket for Qatar.

-Serbia was drawn in Group G with Brazil, Switzerland and Cameroon.
-Despite qualifying from the first place of Group A, Serbia ended on disappointing last place with only one point.
-Serbia was defeated in the first game against Brazil 0–2 as expected.
-But in the next game against Cameroon, Serbia unexpectedly ended the match in draw with result being 3–3.
-The last match against Switzerland was overshadowed by brawl between Granit Xhaka and several Serbian players ending up in a fight.
-Eventually, Serbia lost the game against Switzerland with the result 2–3.